 July 28: "Cinema Spectacular!" featuring music from movie classics such as Star Wars, Jurassic Park, Harry Potter, and Encanto. comboned with "Back To The Classics" featuring music traditional classical selections and a little Elvis.

-About Hazlet Pops
+About The Hazlet Pops

-The band is under the direction Raymond Lahaye, the leader of the renowned Raritan High School Marching Band.
+The band is led by Raymond Lahaye, the leader of the renowned Raritan High School Marching Band.
 The associate director is Carmine Fiumano, who is active in the school's Summer Alumni Band.
-Hazlet Pops includes players with their own instruments from 9th grade on up.
+Fiumano has also assumed the leadership of the Hazlet Pops Jazz Band, formed in 2021.